jetperch/pyjoulescope_ui/README.md

 Welcome to the Joulescope™ User Interface software repo!
-Joulescope is an affordable, precision DC energy analyzer that enables you to build better products.
+Joulescope is an affordable, precision energy analyzer that enables you to build better products.
 Joulescope™ accurately and simultaneously measures the voltage and current supplied to your target device, and it then computes power and energy.
 For more information on Joulescope, see [www.joulescope.com](https://www.joulescope.com).

-This repository contains the Joulescope's graphical User Interface (UI).
+This repository contains the Joulescope graphical User Interface (UI).
 The UI runs on a host computer and communicates with the Joulescope device over USB.
 The application source code is available at https://github.com/jetperch/pyjoulescope_ui.